 Have Questions?
 Contact A Wilmington Estate Planning Attorney

-If you are concerned about how your debt may affect the distribution of your estate, you should meet with a North Carolina estate planning attorney to discuss how to minimize the impact of debt on your family after death.
+If you are concerned about how your debt may affect the distribution of your estate, you should meet with a Wilmington estate planning attorney to discuss how to minimize the impact of debt on your family after death.
 There are ways in which you can structure assets and manage debt now to protect your assets for your family.

 Contact the estate planning attorneys at Rountree Losee at 910-763-3404 for a consultation.